golemfactory/gumpi/examples/Tutorial.md

 Since the application sources are put into the `app` subdirectory, there are two possible approaches.
 Either:
 * make sure that your makefile will create the executable in the parent directory
 * if your `progname` is `foo`, just prepend `app/`, in this example `progname` should become `app/foo`

+# Compilation options

+The binaries will be built separately on each node, so you may freely use the `-march=native` compilation option to apply hardware-specific optimizations.